HomeRUB / IRR • Currency

 As of April 2019, the ruble was the 17th-most traded currency in the world; however, due to international sanctions, the ruble dropped to being the 34th-most traded currency in the world as of April 2022.
 The ruble is subdivided into 100 kopecks which have fallen out of use due to inflation.
 In 2023, the digital ruble was introduced.
 WikipediaAbout Iranian Rial

-The rial is the official currency of Iran.
+The rial is the official currency of the Islamic Republic of Iran.
 It is subdivided into 100 dinars, but due to the rial's low purchasing power the dinar is not practically used.
-While POS terminals are in use in Iran, the country does not participate in any of the major international card networks due to sanctions between it and the United States.
-Travelers are instead advised to load money onto a local prepaid card account.